KarthikeyanMandy/whatsapp-clone/README.md

 # Frontend

+**Packages Used**

+MUI - Material-UI is a popular React UI framework that implements Google's Material Design.
+It offers components for building user interfaces following the Material Design principles.

+Axios - A promise-based HTTP client used for making HTTP requests.
+It can be used both in browsers and Node.js environments.

+Emoji-picker-react - A React component library that allows users to pick emojis and incorporate them into applications.

+Firebase - Firebase is a platform by Google that provides various services for building web and mobile applications, including authentication, real-time database, hosting, etc.

+Pusher-js -  A JavaScript library for working with Pusher, a service that enables real-time communication between servers and clients using WebSockets.

+React-router-dom - React Router Dom is used to build single-page applications i.e. applications that have many pages or components but the page is never refreshed instead the content is dynamically fetched based on the URL.

 **1)Index.js**

 Establishing a root element, rendering the main App component, and enclosing it in a StateProvider for state management constitute the creation of a React application.